Issue

 andplpgsql

 schema by default.
-These extensions have to stay in the following schemas:
+These extensions use their own schemas:

 postgis_topology